keptn/keptn.github.io/content/docs/0.2.0/installation/setup-keptn-gke/index.md

     $ ./installKeptn.sh
     ```

-    Please note that this error message can be ignored:
+    Please note that this error message during installation can be ignored:
     ```console
     Error from server (InternalError): error when creating "https://github.com/knative/eventing/releases/download/v0.4.0/release.yaml": Internal error occurred: failed calling admission webhook "webhook.eventing.knative.dev": Post https://webhook.knative-eventing.svc:443/?timeout=30s: no endpoints available for service "webhook"
     Error from server (InternalError): error when creating "https://github.com/knative/eventing/releases/download/v0.4.0/release.yaml": Internal error occurred: failed calling admission webhook "webhook.eventing.knative.dev": Post https://webhook.knative-eventing.svc:443/?timeout=30s: no endpoints available for service "webhook"
     ```

+- If you chose to use Dynatrace as your monitoring solution, please proceed here with [setup up Dynatrace on your cluster](../../usecases/setup-dynatrace/) and come back to this instructions once finished.

 The script will install the complete infrastructure necessary to run keptn.
 This includes: